archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 The top menu grants access to various DEX functionalities:

-- Swap assets
+- Swapping assets
-- List Pools / Add or remove Liquidity
+- Listing Pools / Adding or removing Liquidity
-- Farm
+- Farming

 ![Menu Features](/img/tutorial/aeSwap/aeSwap-Features.png)

-## Swapping Your tokens
+## Swapping Your Tokens

 The DEX process involves multiple steps:

 1. Inputting information to initiate the swap
 2. Confirming the entered details
-3. Executing the swap, with progress tracking and transaction signing in Archethic wallet
+3. Executing the swap, with progress tracking and transaction signing in the Archethic wallet

 ### Step 1: Swap - Essential Information

 ![Swap form](/img/tutorial/aeSwap/aeSwap-Swap-Form.png)

-**Select tokens to swap**: Click on "Select a token" to access to a popup with tokens info
+**Select tokens to swap**: Click on "Select a token" to access a popup with token info

 ![Token Selection](/img/tutorial/aeSwap/aeSwap-Select-Token.png)